Muhammaadd/-HTML-CSS-Template-One/README.md

 # Template-One
-Responsive website using HTML&amp;CSS Only
+website using HTML&amp;CSS Only
+## Responsive for all Devices's Screen